destinymalone/head-first-java-cliffsnotes-example/chapter-2-classes-and-objects-a-trip-to-objectville/README.md

 They are defined in the class, but the object is also said to 'have' them.

 # Overview

 Java has an overall source file that holds each class.
 Inside of that source file, there are classes that use methods to give instructions for how the finishing product should be produced.
 Methods work as a function or procedure that gets every detail defined for the main "function" to carry.

-Variables are used as object "state" and as local variables. -- Instance variables and variables declared within a method
+Variables are used as object "state" and as local variables. -- Instance variables and variables declared within a method.
 Again, variables are declared as Integers, Strings, arrays, etc.